 That quiet air of extravagance is heightened by a classy matte finish, sleek silver logos etched onto its sides, and that hard zip case for travel.
 It’s an attractive proposition, basically.

 Don’t get me wrong.
-As a gaming headset, the Life 2 performs far better than you might expect.
+Acting as a gaming headset, the Anker Life 2 performs far better than you might expect.
 Much as they do for music, these headphones deliver crisp audio with good depth and clarity.
-Most of the time, anyway - although I found the vocal work to be tinny and muffled in Assassin’s Creed: Origins, games like Fallout 76, Destiny 2, and Anthem performed well during our tests.
-What’s more, the Life 2’s surround sound makes up for any shortcomings.
+Most of the time, anyway - although I found the vocal work to be tinny and muffled in Assassin’s Creed: Origins, games like Fallout 76 and Destiny 2 performed well during our tests.
+What’s more, the Life 2’s sound positioning makes up for any shortcomings.
 Bullets whip and tear through the air with tangible, startling aggression.
 Yells and explosions from afar can be pinpointed accurately.
 You’ll also pick up on a dozen other sounds you’d otherwise miss on standard TV speakers.
 Add consistently good ambient noise and soundtracks and you’ve got a deeply immersive experience on your hands.

 The problem?
 As mentioned above, any perks you’ve become used to while listening to the likes of iTunes (such as bass boost and Bluetooth functionality) don’t make the transition to console gaming.
 This is a frustrating step backward, and it’s made worse by my not being able to get the microphone working on PS4.
 As such, this headset isn’t ideal for competitive gaming.
 It’s hardly surprising, of course - this presumably wasn’t designed with gaming in mind - but it’s disappointing even so.